privacyidea/privacyidea-credential-provider/doc/configuration.rst

 Set to ``1`` if the privacyIDEA Credential Provider should check, if the certificate has a valid signature of a trusted certificate authority.

+**v1_bitmap_path**

+The complete path and filename of a bitmap image.
+This is a customized login image.
+The image must be a version 3 Windows BMP file with a resolution von 128x128 pixels.